WeDu-official/XVX-Browser/README.md

 that tracks people or anything like that.

 note: this browser depends on DuckDuckGo search engine.
+-THE NEW 1.5 (AKA 'the skinakola update') UPDATE FEATURES- NOTE:THIS IS UPDATE IS THE BIGGEST UPDATE EVER AT THE TIME THAT IT CAME IN (25/10/2024) so with this update (the 1.5 update) we got:

+1-profiles

+2-incognito mode

+3-updating system

+4-new home page

+5-new background

+6-update to the cleaning system

 -THE NEW 1.4-AA(ALL DONE 'addon') UPDATE FEATURES-